chrislockard/chrislockard.net/README.md

 These can be created using

-`hugo new --kind post /content/post/<yyyy-mm-dd-name-of-post.md>`
+`hugo new content post/yyyy-mm-dd-postname`

 ### Linking to previous posts

 This is the chief source of my frustration, as the `rel` and `relref` shortcodes changed to requiring `{{% %}}` syntax instead of `{{< >}}` at some point since 2022.

 No: `[Nearly a year ago,]({{< relref "/content/post/2017-10-20-lesson-for-bug-bounty-researchers.md" >}})`